BlueByteSystemsInc/PDMShell/src/addin/conditions.md

 The Conditions section controls whether a script should run for the current file, folder, or command context.

-Conditions use the same expression style as the PDMShell [until](../UNTIL.md) command.
+Conditions use the shared PDMShell condition syntax.
+See [Conditions](../conditions.md) for the full reference.

 ## Supported condition features